An unwanted EZB disconnection is when ARC disconnects from the EZB without notice. In many cases, ARC may lock up and stop responding.

 - Are there any i2c devices connected to the EZB? (i.e., RGB Eyes, Compass, Accelerometer) If so, ensure the wiring and connectors are secure.
 I2C devices with poor wiring/connections can lock up many microcontrollers.

 - Common disconnects are reported from EZ-Robot JD Humanoid products when the RGB Eyes connection is loose or faulty.
 This causes the EZB controller to lock up while sending I2C commands.
 If using an EZ-Robot product with RGB Eyes, have you checked the cable connection to ensure it is secure?

 4. ARC Project

 Lastly, examine the project for issues that may cause disconnections.
-Having many scripts looping and reading/writing data can cause a lockup or disconnection in some circumstances.
-This happens when the data channel is flooded with requests and most common over Wi-Fi-enabled EZBs.
+In some circumstances, many scripts looping and reading/writing data can cause a lockup or disconnection.
+This happens when the data channel is flooded with requests, most commonly over Wi-Fi-enabled EZBs.